tarapozzi/ej_networks_replication_files/README.md

 ### 0_Data folder

--   edgelist.csv: Provides the networks data for 21 EJ groups in the study

--   nodelist.csv: List of all organizations and their characteristics used in this study

--   calenviroscreen40shpf2021shp: Shapefile for CES 4.0 scores
+-   model_dataset.csv: Full model dataset (can recreate this data by running the code in Section C of the analysis script)

 ### 1_Scripts folder